iankitnain/music-store-management-system/README.md

 # music-store-management-system
-The Music Store Management System has to sell various musical records and each record comes with fixed stock.
-Maintaining all these records and making updates regularly such as number of items available, their price, number of items sold etc was not an easy task manually.
-As customers also are not able to search any particular record based on their requirement.
-Through this Music Store Management System, its admin will also be able to make necessary operations related to their customers and records.
-This Music Store Management System will have the ability to store the year of record, genre of the record/album, name of the record, name of the artist, price of the record per piece, quantity available in the stock.
+Managing a music store was not easier in a manual system and the shop owner had to check the stocks of the record manually by himself/herself.
+It was harder to keep track of the available and sold records in the music store.
+This system will be able to perform some tasks like-

+Add new record in the system
+Display all the music records
+Display all the sold records
+Search record in the system
+Modify the record details in the system
+Delete the specific record from the system